proj-cc-att-aa/anthro-albo-cc/README.md

 **Status:** Publication details and DOI will be added following publication.

 The study quantifies the contribution of observed and projected climate change to the establishment and expansion of *Aedes albopictus* across Europe using a Bayesian spatio-temporal model and harmonized factual–counterfactual climate simulations.
-The framework further evaluates future climate-change-attributable population exposure and links projected vector establishment to the post-establishment hazard of dengue and chikungunya outbreaks.
+The study further evaluates future climate-change-attributable population exposure and links projected vector establishment to the post-establishment hazard of dengue and chikungunya outbreaks.

 <p align="center">
   <img src="Results/Plots/plot_3.png" width="900">